18F/18f.gsa.gov/_join/index.md

 ----

 18F is currently partnering with the Department of the Interior (DOI) to build up a digital innovation team.
 One of the positions below is an opportunity with DOI, not 18F.
-The agency of each position is designated in the beginning of the tittle.
+The agency of each position is designated in the beginning of the title.

 {% include open-positions.html %}